 The tests we will discuss in this notebook are:

-In this notebook, we will also introduce some functions (from the statsmodels Python package) that are extremely useful when calculating a t-statistic, or a z-statistic, and corresponding p-values for a hypothesis test.
+Python package) that are extremely useful when calculating a t-statistic, or a z-statistic, and corresponding p-values for a hypothesis test.

 Let's quickly review the following ways to calculate a test statistic for the tests listed above.